 - Retail businesses: Generally toward the higher end

-According to discussions on the small business subreddit, many successful local businesses follow a 70/30 rule: 70% of the budget goes to proven channels that consistently deliver results, while 30% is allocated to testing new approaches and channels.
+Discussions on the small business subreddit point to a 70/30 rule that many successful local businesses follow: 70% of the budget goes to proven channels that consistently deliver, while 30% funds testing new approaches and channels.

 - Mention local landmarks, neighbourhoods, or regional terms